Ballykeel Dolmen

 Be Sherlock Holmes For A Day!

-Weapon Clues – weapons to eliminate are identified by a two-digit evidence ID: this may relate to a date, a measurement … or a maths sum!
+Weapon Clues – eliminate weapons based on two-digit evidence IDs: this may relate to a date, a measurement … or a simple maths sum!

-SS Drogheda JFor extra fun, there are Super Sleuth clues for those with a keen eye to spot too!
-Try to find four picture clues on your clue trail.
-They’ll boost your score on our online leader board!
+SS Drogheda JFor an extra challenge, keep an eye out to find four Super Sleuth picture clues for an extra entry into our prize draws!
 But you don’t need to find them to solve the murder mystery.

 Where Are Our Whodunit Hunts?

-Our Walking Whodunit Hunts are at a single place – a city, town, or a village.
-Others are driving murder mysteries where you’ll need a vehicle to go from one place to another… or bikes for fit cyclists!
+Our Walking Whodunit Hunts are at a single place – on foot at a city, town, or a village.
+There’s even an indoor one now!

-Click here or use the ‘Buy & Explore’ menu options for detail on (and to order) a Whodunit Hunt, with a map to find one at a place that you fancy exploring.
+Use the options under the ‘Buy & Explore’ menu for details on (and to order) a Whodunit Hunt, with a map to find one at a place that you fancy exploring.

 Need More Information?

-See our FAQs page, explore our website, or get in touch using the enquiry form on the Contact Us page.
+See our FAQs page for common questions, explore our website, or get in touch with any queries on the Contact Us page.

-We’re proud to be listed on Northern Ireland’s national tourism site discovernorthernireland.com, many regional NI sites, www.visitlouth.ie, and monaghantourism.com.
+We’re proud to be listed on Discover Northern Ireland, many regional NI sites, www.visitlouth.ie, and monaghantourism.com.

 crime scene tape on white